2 March – 30 June 2019

 An illustrated catalogue presents new research on this all-but-forgotten aspect of Irish art, addressing the motivations and challenges faced by Irish printmakers within the context of the Etching Revival and contemporary Irish art.

-The exhibition features works from the National Gallery of Ireland, Dublin City Gallery The Hugh Lane, and the Crawford Municipal Art Gallery as well as prints from the British Museum, the Ashmolean, Oxford, and private collections.
+The exhibition features material from the National Gallery of Ireland, The Hugh Lane Gallery, the National Library of Ireland, Trinity College Dublin and the Crawford Art Gallery, Cork as well as prints from the British Museum and the University of Glasgow: The Hunterian.

 Curators | Dr Angela Griffith, Trinity College Dublin, and Anne Hodge, National Gallery of Ireland